 Also a popular spice for making spice rubs and spice blends for marinades, spice mixes and sauces.

-Try using this very versatile spice in your pies, stir frys or even for salad dressings to give your dish that wholesome taste.
+Try using this very versatile spice in your pies, stir-fries or even for salad dressings to give your dish a spicy woody taste.

 |Read about 28 Essential Indian Spices and How to Use Them for Cooking.|

-While coriander seed is a whole spice, coriander powder is its grounded form.
+While coriander seed is a whole spice, coriander powder is the grounded form.

-Unlike the flavour difference between fresh coriander leaves and its dry counterparts, the flavour of whole coriander seeds and ground coriander is pretty nuanced.
+Unlike the flavour difference between fresh coriander leaves and the dry counterparts, the difference of taste between whole coriander seeds and ground coriander is pretty nuanced.

 In terms of flavour, coriander seeds have a more robust, woody flavour with a strong citrusy note when compared with the more mellow flavour of coriander powder.